Career & Major Exploration

 Please note, that if you need help finding a job or starting the search process, you can drop in Monday–Thursday from 10 a.m.–4 p.m. for Job Search Strategy meeting.

 Research the job tasks, average salary, and employment opportunities associated with potential majors and career paths using MyCareerShines and O*NET.

 Everybody has a unique path from college to career and as responsibilities, such as assignments, lectures, and social activities increase through your college years, it is easy to delay planning for life beyond graduation.
 Using the Career Development Model as resource can help you stay on track in preparation for your career.
 Our four-stage Career Development Model can be easily used as a checklist to determine where you are in your progression toward the career of your dreams.

 The four stages are: Explore, Discover, Prepare, and Implement.
 Each stage of this flexible model can be customized to meet your needs and to guide your progress in achieving your career goals.
 The model is further explained in the Career Development Guide.
 Additionally a career coach is available to help you navigate the model or to answer any questions you may have.

 Engagement Through Experiential Learning

 Experiential learning means gaining active, hands-on experience in the real world as part of your academic field of study and career development.
-Drop in to Career Development and Community Engagment office to discuss experiental learning with a career coach.
+Drop in to Career Development and Community Engagement office to discuss experiential learning with a career coach.

 Getting involved and taking risks is an important and powerful way to discover interest areas.
 There are numerous ways to engage in these opportunities at UWF, including student organizations, leadership and service, Student Government Association, Campus Activity Board, and Fraternity and Sorority Life, just to name a few.